Modi1987/KST-advanced-examples/Vrep_realtime_simulation_of_HandGuiding/README.md

 # About:

-The code in this folder shows how to utilize [KUKA Sunrise Toolbox](https://github.com/Modi1987/KST-Kuka-Sunrise-Toolbox) for controlling KUKA IIWA (from an external computer using MATLAB) while updating a V-rep simulation of the exact motion of the real robot in real-time.
+The code in this folder shows how to utilize [KUKA Sunrise Toolbox](https://github.com/Modi1987/KST-Kuka-Sunrise-Toolbox) for updating a V-rep simulation acording to the motion of the robot while hand-guiding it in real-time.

 ### This project contains two subfolders:
-* 7R800: contains the project for KUKA iiwa 7R800.
+7R800: contains the project for KUKA iiwa 7R800.
-* 14R820: contains the project for KUKA iiwa 14R820.
+14R820: contains the project for KUKA iiwa 14R820.

 ### The main files of the project are:
-KSTclass_Sim_while_Robot_moving.m: MATLAB script file (follow the instructions in the file to start the execution).
+KSTclass_Sim_J_HandGuiding.m: MATLAB script file (follow the instructions in the file to start the execution).
-Sim_while_Robot_moving.ttt: V-rep simulation scene.
+Sim_J_hg.ttt: V-rep simulation scene.

 --------------------------------------